-For Item(s) 4, often and very often responses are combined.
+For Item(s) 4 (except 4e), often and very often responses are combined.
 For Item(s) 6, 5 to 10, 11 to 20, and more than 20 responses are combined.
-For Item(s) 13, sometimes and often responses are combined.

-2012 CCSSE Special-Focus Items
+2013 CCSSE Special-Focus Items

 The Center adds special-focus items to CCSSE each year to augment the core survey, helping participating colleges and the field at large to further explore fundamental areas of student engagement.
-The 2012 special-focus items continue to elicit new information about students' experiences associated with promising educational practices such as early registration, orientation, freshman seminars, organized learning communities, and student success courses.
-Frequency results from the first five promising practices items for your college and the 2012 CCSSE promising practices respondents are displayed across pages 6 and 7.
+The 2013 special-focus items continue to elicit new information about students' experiences associated with promising educational practices such as early registration, orientation, freshman seminars, organized learning communities, and student success courses.
+Frequency results from the first five promising practices items for your college and the CCSSE promising practices respondents are displayed across pages 6 and 7.